-I am fascinated by how the human mind transforms our concrete interactions with our environment into abstract thought.
-How do we form and use symbols?
-How do our human creations, like maps and language, reveal the way the way we think about and interact with our environments?
+I am fascinated by how the human mind represents and reasons about our interactions within physical spaces.
+As a side interest, I'm also fascinated by the developmental differences the human mind and artificial intelligence models.
 My previous research at the Harvard Lab for Developmental Studies explored causal perception and inferences and at the MIT Early Childhood Cognition Lab focused on the acquisition of knowledge, energy efficiency, and pragmatics through theory of mind.
-I am excited to work with young learners to begin answering the questions that will inevitably lead to even more questions.
 I received my B.A. from St. John's College.

 ETHAN JAMES LUDWIN-PEERY

 Somehow, people are able to symbolically represent and reason about a huge variety of topics.
 Despite some common and consistent errors, it appears that with practice we can think about just about anything.
 Does this ability come from a single, very general ability to represent different topics, or is it constructed from the combination of specialized representation abilities?
 And does every domain depend on the same ability to reason — or have we developed different sets of rules for reasoning in different domains?
 However these are organized, how do we develop such a complex network of representations?